Mediterranean cuisine: Portuguese: partly Mediterranean

-Portugal lies on the Atlantic, not the Mediterranean, but it is in the Mediterranean basin, characterised by olive groves and a Mediterranean climate, except on the wetter Atlantic coast.
+Portugal lies on the Atlantic, not the Mediterranean, but it is in the Mediterranean basin, characterised by olive groves and over much of the country a Mediterranean climate.
+However, Portugal's Atlantic coast is significantly wetter.
 Its cuisine too is partly Mediterranean, with the usual trio of bread, wine, and olive oil, but also partly Atlantic, with a tradition of fishing and many seafood dishes such as seafood rice (arroz de Marisco), clams, squid (lulas grelhadas), and bacalhau, imported salted cod.
 There are, equally, many meat dishes, using chicken, pork, and rabbit.
 Other major ingredients are onions, garlic, sweet peppers (pimentão), and chouriço sausage.
 Piri-piri, a sauce made with chili peppers, garlic and oil, is popular.

 Portuguese vegetables include the tomatoes common in Mediterranean cuisine, but also kale, carrots, and broad beans.
 Sweet dishes include pastéis de nata, custard tarts with cinnamon.
 The country produces red wines such as Alentejo.